beastarman74/autossh-docker/README.md

-# autossh-docker
+# AutoSSH Docker container.
-Docker container to setup a robust ssh tunnel using AutoSSH
+Docker container to setup a robust ssh tunnel using AutoSSH.